-- Policy Encourage the provision of affordable housing by the private market and the non-profit housing sector.
+• Policy - Encourage the provision of affordable housing by the private market and the non-profit housing sector.
 Partnerships between private, public or non-market housing providers may be supported.
-These might include innovative approaches such as limited equity, rent-to-own, coop, mixed market and non-market projects. - Policy Encourage the placement of new rental, affordable, special needs, and seniors housing in accordance with designated residential land use areas as they are integral components of inclusive neighbourhoods. - Policy Avoid the spatial concentration of affordable and special needs housing in neighbourhoods. - Policy Promote housing agreements to ensure that all strata units have the opportunity to be used as long-term residential rentals within strata buildings. - Policy Consider offering a Revitalization Tax Exemption to all new or renovated purpose-built multi-unit rental buildings within the Township.
+These might include innovative approaches such as limited equity, rent-to-own, co-op, mixed market and non-market projects.